 Sixth Doctor Colin Baker is also a big fan of Doctor Who before and after his run - and still watches the show to this day.
 He's gone on record saying that The Empty Child / The Doctor Dances are the best episodes the series has ever produced.

 Inverted with Matt Smith, who became a hardcore fan while playing the role.
 Watching the Second Doctor influenced his costume choice (particularly the bowtie), and he apparently wrote a fanfic where the Doctor meets Albert Einstein.
 He also apparently called up Steven Moffat in the middle of the night to rave about "Tomb of the Cybermen" after watching it.

 Many of the people writing for the Doctor Who Expanded Universe and the revival television series had an involvement with the AudioVisuals fan audios series starring Nicholas Briggs as his version of the Doctor.
-One of the more prominent AudioVisuals creators, Gary Russell (who had auditioned by the part of Adric), has script edited for the Whoniverse shows and Briggs has voiced the Daleks, Cybermen and sundry other monsters (in both the new series and Big Finish Doctor Who, the latter of which he is also the executive producer of) and appeared in person in Torchwood: Children of Earth.
+One of the more prominent AudioVisuals creators, Gary Russell (who had auditioned for the part of Adric), has script edited for the Whoniverse shows and Briggs has voiced the Daleks, Cybermen and sundry other monsters (in both the new series and Big Finish Doctor Who, the latter of which he is also the executive producer of) and appeared in person in Torchwood: Children of Earth.

 Neil Gaiman described writing "The Doctor's Wife" as the closest thing to being God he will ever experience (and gushed over both the Moff and Rusty in a blog post after the episode aired).

 Mark Gatiss is the only person to have the distinction of having written for every "New Who" Doctor and having appeared on the show as an actor twice.
 If you count Big Finish audios and the Virgin Books novels, he has written for seven Doctors, and he's also the only person to play both the Doctor and the Master.